ASHRAFUL-QU10/ASHRAFUL-QU10/README.md

 Business logic, data structures, and algorithms are not uploaded due to idea security reasons.

-2024 COPYRIGHT BY QU10.
+2024.
+All Rights Reserved by QU10

-#QUM10 " Sine Of Significance "
+#QU10 " Sine Of Significance "
 <!---
 ASHRAFUL-QU10/ASHRAFUL-QU10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.